-Today, the Larkin at Exchange Building is home to numerous public and private companies, and is the headquarters for KeyBank.
+Today, the Larkin at Exchange Building is home to numerous public and private companies, including the Northeast headquarters for KeyBank.
 Upon completing the restoration of the Larkin at Exchange Building, the Larkin Development Group has continued to renovate and develop land and property in the surrounding neighborhood.
 More than 2,000 people work in Larkinville within the buildings re-developed by Larkin Development Group

 Significant development projects by Larkin Development Group include:

 - The Larkin at Exchange Building, 726 Exchange Street, Larkinville

 - Larkin U Building on Van Rensselaer Street, Larkinville